Mr. Kuriger: Let me tell you a little about myself.

 I said I've lived in Minnesota for most of my life, but that's not quite true.
 After my 1st year of teaching in Battle Lake, MN I traveled to Honduras where I lived in the capital, Tegucigalpa, for two years.
 It was there that I met my wife and we still go back to visit for a few weeks every couple of years.
 I began teaching at the Le Center High School in 1992 and I am happy to be part of Tri-City United High School...go Titans!

-I have two daughters (the oldest just got married and the youngest graduated from Faribault High School last year and is spending the first part of this school year in Honduras serving in an orphanage for two months and then as a volunteer in a church down there for two more) and our house is full of pets.
+I have two daughters (the oldest has now been married fo a year and the youngest will be going to college this year at the University of Northwestern, St. Paul after taking a gap year where she spent the first part of this school year in Honduras serving in an orphanage for two months and then as a volunteer in a church in the mountains for two more).
 I enjoy reading, biking, swimming, and a variety of sports (I didn't say I was very good, I just enjoy them!).
 If you challenge me to a game of chess, I'll do what I can to make it happen.
 The problem of course is finding the time as I'm also a full time Pastor in Faribault.
-Yes, that does mean that I got to perform the ceremony at my daughter's wedding this summer.
+Yes, that does mean that I got to perform the ceremony at my daughter's wedding last summer.

 Mechanics, electricity, magnetism, sound, optics for college and career preparation.